Generalizing Differentially Private Decentralized Deep Learning with Multi-Agent Consensus: Background

 \end{definition}

-The privacy budget is quantified by $\epsilon$, which essentially bounds the log-likelihood ratio of any particular output being obtained when running the algorithm on two adjacent datasets.
-The $\delta$ term bounds the occurrence of outputs that violate the privacy limit.
+The privacy budget $\epsilon$ bounds the log-likelihood ratio of obtaining the same outcome when running the algorithm on adjacent datasets, $\delta$ bounds the occurrence of outputs that violate the privacy limit.

-\textbf{DP-SGD}.
-Differentially Private Stochastic Gradient Descent (DP-SGD) \cite{Abadi_2016} is a popular differentially private deep learning algorithm.
-The authors propose three modifications from the standard SGD procedure: independently picking samples in a mini-batch with uniform sampling probability $q$, clipping the $l_2$ norm of each per-sample gradient $\nabla l(\theta_i;\mathcal{D}_i)$ to a maximal norm $C$, and adding Gaussian noise $\xi$ with variance proportional to $C$ to gradients.
-Abadi et al. also introduce the moments accountant to select the noise variance $\sigma$ so that the algorithm provably satisfies a cumulative $(\epsilon,\delta)$-differential privacy guarantee \cite{Abadi_2016}.
-In our experiments, we use the sampled Gaussian mechanism \cite{mironov2019renyi}, which is closely related to the moments accountant, for the same purpose.
-To formalize the clipping process, we refer to the definition used in \cite{de2022unlocking}. \begin{definition}[Clipping function] Define $\texttt{clip}_C: v \in \mathbb{R}^d \rightarrow \min \{1, \frac{C}{||v||_2}\} \cdot v \in \mathbb{R}^d$. \end{definition}
+\textbf{DP-SGD}~\cite{Abadi_2016} is a differentially private, single-agent, deep learning algorithm that performs stochastic gradient descent with a few modifications.
+Namely, samples are independently selected uniformly, per-sample gradients are clipped to a maximal norm $C$, and Gaussian noise with variance proportional to $C$ is added to gradients.
+Abadi et al.~\cite{Abadi_2016} uses the moments accountant to select the noise variance $\sigma$ so that DP-SGD provably satisfies a cumulative $(\epsilon,\delta)$-DP guarantee.
+In our implementation, we use the sampled Gaussian mechanism~\cite{mironov2019renyi}, which is closely related to the moments accountant, for the same purpose.